Titanopsis luederitzii Tisch.

 The maintenance of these attractive succulents is not difficult.
 They need a sandy substrate with little organic material.
-Titanopsis are winter growers, and should be kept relatively dry in summer.
-These plants should also be kept dry when the temperature is below 45 °F (7 °C).
+Titanopsis are winter growers and should be kept relatively dry in summer.
+These plants should also be kept dry when temperatures are below 45 °F (7 °C).

-The best place to grow Titanopsis is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.
+The best place to grow Titanopsis is a sunny spot with bright sunlight in summer and direct exposure to the sun in winter.

 - Back to genus Titanopsis

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus